lgorissen/k4d/lab 36/README.md

 ## Create, scale and delete a ReplicaSet

-Well .. there does not seem to be a way to start a ReplicaSet from `kubectl` command line.
-Intention is probably that ReplicaSets are to be started using a Deployment - which makes sense.
+Well ... there does not seem to be a way to start a ReplicaSet from `kubectl` command line.
+The intention is probably that ReplicaSets are to be started using a Deployment - which makes sense.

 Nevertheless, for the exercise we will start a ReplicaSet using a manifest file: